coleifer/peewee/docs/peewee/querying.rst

 Speeding up simple select queries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Simple select queries can get a performance boost (especially when iterating over large result sets) by calling :py:meth:`~SelectQuery.naive`.
+Complex select queries can get a performance boost (especially when iterating over large result sets) by calling :py:meth:`~SelectQuery.naive`.
 This method simply patches all attributes directly from the cursor onto the model.
-For simple queries this should have no noticeable impact.
-The main difference is when multiple tables are queried, as in the previous example:
+For simple queries this will have no noticeable impact.
+The *only* difference is when multiple tables are queried, as in the previous example:

 .. code-block:: python